What this page helps you decide

 Short answer: Use it to shortlist, then stop.
 Pick two role families that score well across all three lenses.

-- Then run one small experiment for each (a mini deliverable + one conversation with someone doing the job).
+- Then run one validation sprint for each (a mini deliverable + one conversation with someone doing the job).

 - The experiment will give you more clarity in a week than months of thinking.